13 Best Golf Courses in Las Vegas

 • Phone: 866 260 0069

 Last but not least, Shadow Creek Golf Course.
-This is the most expensive golf course in the world.
+This is one of the most expensive golf courses in the world.

-Players are chauffeured to the course in private limos provided by MGM resorts.
-The course is secluded from the public, making it a coveted place for high profile figures and wealthy spenders from all walks of life.
+Players are chauffeured to the course in private limousines provided by MGM Resorts.
+The course is secluded from the public, making it a coveted place for high-profile figures and wealthy golfers from all walks of life.

-Amenities are in plenty owing to the fact that Shadow Creek also holds the title of most expensively built golf course in the world.
-The construction cost $47 – $60 million and included the creation of a new landscape in the valley.
+Amenities are in plenty owing to the fact that Shadow Creek is also one of the most expensive golf courses ever built.
+The construction cost has often been reported in the tens of millions of dollars and included the creation of a new landscape in the valley.

-Designer, Tom Fazio, needed a total site manipulation budget to offer the stunning creations in this golf course that has earned it a top 30 position in Golf Digest Magazine’s America 100 Greatest Golf Courses.
+Designer Tom Fazio needed a total site manipulation budget to offer the stunning creations in this golf course that has earned it a top position in many golf rankings.

-Tom manufactured valleys, creeks, and foothills from flat dessert floor.
-The eventuality is a golf course that has gained too much success since its inception, sparking a whole new generation of similarly ambitious projects.
+Tom manufactured valleys, creeks, and foothills from flat desert floor.
+The eventuality is a golf course that has gained major success since its inception, sparking a whole new generation of similarly ambitious projects.

-Shadow Creek rests on 350 acres of land and features the second-longest golf course in Vegas at 7,560 yards long, a little behind the Wolf Course at Paiute Golf Resort.
+Shadow Creek rests on 350 acres of land and features one of the longest golf-course layouts in the Las Vegas area at 7,560 yards, slightly behind the Wolf Course at Paiute Golf Resort.

 Also Read: